aaronfc/unnamed-rts/docs/tasks.md

 	- [offline] Document that in the [game document][1].
 	- Implement camera.
 - 🎉 Basic game concept done!
 0.1 version
+- [ ] Look into a proper Events manager.
+We need a way to remove all the listener for a given entity.
 - [ ] Villager refactor: Extract status to Tasks
 - [ ] 🧠 Review documentation notes and tasks and plan future versions (0.2)
 - [ ] Randomly generate map.